 Keep in mind: all the audio outputs will reflect StationRotation operation.
-Ask yourself, "Who's hearing this?"
+Always ask yourself, "Who might be hearing this?"

 FM LEVEL METERING

 The FM Meters Webpage displays metering for all FM signal measurements.
 From the front panel, the Meters menu will offer multiple sub-screens for both FM and HD readings.